 Know the Health Benefits of Strawberries

-Strawberries are low and perennial flowering plants of the rose family.
+Strawberries are perennial flowering plants of the rose family.
 The fruits of these plants are edible.
 Many people use the fruits for different purposes.
 Baking and making delicious jams and desserts are just a few of those uses.

 Strawberries hail from temperate regions, such as the United States, where some people grow strawberries among the crops on their farms.
 The fruits are widely distributed and traded throughout the world.
 Many Americans also plant strawberries in their home gardens, so that they can easily harvest and use them for different purposes.
 The first American variety of strawberries were cultivated in 1835.
-Hovey, the important strawberry variety, was first cultivated in Massachusetts.
+However, the important strawberry variety was first cultivated in Massachusetts.

 Strawberries were developed from the four major species.
 The first species is the wood strawberry, which is considered the fragile woodland plant species that is native to the West Indies, Mexico, and South America.
 The second species is the meadow strawberry that is native to eastern North America.
 The meadow strawberry was then introduced to Europe in the 17th century.
 The third strawberry is the beach strawberry, which originally comes from the mountain areas in the western region.
 The last but not the least is the strawberries grown in Central Europe.
 It is very important to know that the cultivated strawberries were actually developed from the North American varieties.
 The varieties are called Sharpless, Longworth, Crescent, and Wilson.